Integral Artin motives I: Smooth objects and the ordinary t-structure: Description of Smooth Artin Motives and Applications

 \subsubsection{Locally constant étale sheaves}

-\begin{definition} Let $S$ be a scheme and let $R$ be a ring.
-We define: \begin{enumerate} \item The abelian category $\Sh(S_{\et},R)$ of \emph{étale sheaves of $R$-modules} as the heart of the ordinary t-structure on the stable category $\Shv(S_{\et},R)$. \item The abelian category $\mathrm{Loc}_S(R)$ of \emph{locally constant sheaves of $R$-modules} as the subcategory of the abelian category $\Sh(S_{\et},R)$ made of those sheaves which are étale-locally constant with finitely presented fibers. \item The abelian category $\In\mathrm{Loc}(S,R)$ \emph{Ind-locally constant sheaves of $R$-modules} as the subcategory of the abelian category $\Sh(S_{\et},R)$ made of those sheaves which filtered colimits of locally constant sheaves of $R$-modules. \item The \emph{category of lisse étale sheaves} $\Shv_{\mathrm{lisse}}(S,R)$ as the subcategory of dualizable objects of the stable category $\Shv(S_{\et},R)$. \item The \emph{category of Ind-lisse étale sheaves} $\Shv_{\In\mathrm{lisse}}(S,R)$ as the localizing subcategory of the stable category $\Shv(S_{\et},R)$ generated by $\Shv_{\mathrm{lisse}}(S,R)$. \end{enumerate} \end{definition}
+\begin{definition} Let $S$ be a scheme and let $R$ be a regular ring.
+We define: \begin{enumerate} \item The abelian category $\Sh(S_{\et},R)$ of \emph{étale sheaves of $R$-modules} as the heart of the ordinary t-structure on the stable category $\Shv(S_{\et},R)$. \item The abelian category $\mathrm{Loc}_S(R)$ of \emph{locally constant sheaves of $R$-modules} as the subcategory of the abelian category $\Sh(S_{\et},R)$ made of those sheaves which are étale-locally constant with finitely presented fibers. \item The abelian category $\In\mathrm{Loc}(S,R)$ of \emph{Ind-locally constant sheaves of $R$-modules} as the subcategory of the abelian category $\Sh(S_{\et},R)$ made of those sheaves which are filtered colimits of locally constant sheaves of $R$-modules. \item The \emph{category of lisse étale sheaves} $\Shv_{\mathrm{lisse}}(S,R)$ as the subcategory of dualizable objects of the stable category $\Shv(S_{\et},R)$. \item The \emph{category of Ind-lisse étale sheaves} $\Shv_{\In\mathrm{lisse}}(S,R)$ as the localizing subcategory of the stable category $\Shv(S_{\et},R)$ generated by $\Shv_{\mathrm{lisse}}(S,R)$. \end{enumerate} \end{definition}

-These categories are related to each other by the following proposition. \begin{proposition} Let $S$ be a scheme and let $R$ be a regular ring. \begin{enumerate} \item An étale sheaf is lisse if and only if it is locally constant with perfect fibers. \item The ordinary t-structure of $\Shv(S_{\et},R)$ induces a t-structure on the category $\Shv_{\mathrm{lisse}}(S,R)$ whose heart is the abelian category $\mathrm{Loc}_S(R)$. \item The ordinary t-structure of $\Shv(S_{\et},R)$ induces a t-structure on the category $\Shv_{\In\mathrm{lisse}}(S,R)$ whose heart is the abelian category $\In\mathrm{Loc}(S,R)$. \end{enumerate} \begin{proof} The first assertion follows from \cite[0FPP]{stacks}.
+These categories are related to each other by the following proposition. \begin{proposition} Let $S$ be a scheme and let $R$ be a regular ring. \begin{enumerate} \item An étale sheaf is lisse if and only if it is locally constant with perfect fibers. \item The ordinary t-structure on the stable category $\Shv(S_{\et},R)$ induces a t-structure on the subcategory $\Shv_{\mathrm{lisse}}(S,R)$ whose heart is the abelian category $\mathrm{Loc}_S(R)$. \item The ordinary t-structure on the stable category $\Shv(S_{\et},R)$ induces a t-structure on the subcategory $\Shv_{\In\mathrm{lisse}}(S,R)$ whose heart is the abelian category $\In\mathrm{Loc}(S,R)$. \end{enumerate} \begin{proof} The first assertion follows from \cite[0FPP]{stacks}.
 To prove the second assertion, notice that, as a consequence of the first assertion, lisse sheaves are bounded with respect to the ordinary t-structure of $\Shv(S_{\et},R)$.
-Therefore, \Cref{keur} ensures that it suffices to show that
+Therefore, \cite[Lemma 1.2.3]{aps} ensures that it suffices to show that

 The fact that locally constant sheaves with finitely presented fibers have perfect fibers follows from the hypothesis that the ring $R$ is regular, since in this case, an $R$-modules is perfect if and only if it is finitely presented by \cite[066Z]{stacks}.
 Moreover, an abelian sheaf with perfect fibers is finitely presented.
 This finishes the proof of the second assertion.